djhmateer/djhmateer.github.io/_posts/2022-01-12-home web server.md

 ## Ubuntu Server

-Am using a PC with 16GB of RAM and have a new 1TB M.2 SSD in it.
+Am using a spare PC (5 year old Intel i5) with 16GB of RAM and have a new 1TB M.2 SSD in it.

 To test the concept I put on [Ubuntu Server 20.04.3 LTS](https://ubuntu.com/download/server) including installing SSH Server.